metaist/ds/README.md

 If you prefix any pattern with an exclamation point (`!`) then the rest of the pattern describes which files should _not_ be matched.

 Patterns are applied in order so subsequent patterns can include or exclude sub-directories as needed.
-For compatibility with `Cargo`, [we also support the `excludes` key](https://github.com/metaist/ds/tree/main/examples/workspace/Cargo.toml) which is applied _after_ all the members.
+[We also support the `excludes` key](https://github.com/metaist/ds/tree/main/examples/workspace/Cargo.toml) (for `uv` and `Cargo`) which is applied _after_ all the members.

 <!--[[[cog insert_file("examples/workspace/ds.toml")]]]-->